ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   In particular this means given a dependency edge where the needed and needing components are in the same package regardless of their relative stage indices, the same version of the package must be used for both.

+Static and dynamic linking
+  It's hard to build large swaths of the ecosystem with just static libraries. [#thanks-mboes]_ This is because GHCi "prefers" loading dynamic libraries.
+  The easiest thing to do is build both ways and then throw away the shared libraries.
+  The better thing to do is think of shared GHC -> static outputs as cross compilation.
+  Then only stage < 0 code for splices needs be built as shared libraries (or bytecode).
+  Plus, that builds aren't installed along side the stage 0 code, so there is no extra step to manually shave off the shared libraries.

 Costs and Drawbacks
 -------------------